candy-lang/candy/language/language.md

   abc(a: 0, b: "abc")
   abc(0, b: "abc")
   abc(a: 0, "abc")

+  return Foo()
 }
 ```

+The default return type (if not specified) is `Unit`.
+When using an expression body or delegating to a different function, the return type is inferred.

 Overloading is supported based on parameters and return type.